About Rocket Heritage & Archaeology

-Dr Greg Bremner - Business Development Manager
+Dr Greg Bremner - Regional Director, Scotland

 Apart from oil and gas, he has undertaken and supervised a variety of commercial research projects, proposals and impact studies for a diverse client base that includes charities, boutique whisky businesses and private education providers and, having spent ten years lecturing at Dundee's Abertay University, he has a long-standing research and advisory involvement in Dundee's video games industry.

-Eilidh Barr - Junior Project Officer
+Eilidh Barr - Project Officer

 Originally from Scotland, Eilidh has an undergraduate degree in marine archaeology and a post-graduate qualification in forensic archaeology.
 For the past 4 years she has worked as an Assistant supervisor and Supervisor on sites across the UK and has experience overseeing trial trenching and excavations, including working on sites for #HS2, the A14 and the Lower Thames Crossing.